London Community Chaplaincy

 Chaplain/Executive Director – Rev. Pam Cullen

 My love of music brought me to the Chaplaincy in 2015 as the Jr. Music Teacher at Southdale.
 The following year, I started teaching music at both sites and then ran the Leadership and summer programs.
-I’ve been away for a while pursuing a Masters degree in Ottawa but I am so happy to be back with the families at the Chaplaincy!
-I am excited to work with all of the children in the complexes – I love to watch them learn and grow, and I am committed to programming fun and educational activities.
-In my free time, I love to play violin or read a book – usually with my cat, Meowler, sitting nearby!
+I’m really excited to be running programming at Limberlost and working with the youth at both sites.
+In addition to my work at the Chaplaincy, I teach the violin and perform as often as possible.
+In my free time, I love to cook or read a book – usually with my cat, Meowler, sitting nearby!

 We are excited to have both Marwa Azami and Sydney Franzmann as part of our team.
 They both are studying at the University of Western Ontario.
 We are grateful for the ideas, energy and time they dedicate to the youth at the chaplaincy!